 R&DE Stanford Dining offers a variety of accommodations for students with food allergies and specialized dietary requirements through the Food Allergies @Stanford program.
 We have a dedicated Food Allergy Program Nutritionist to support hundreds of Stanford students, staff and guests with food allergies and special dietary needs.
 As the prevalence of food allergies and other dietary needs continues to grow on campus, our nutritionists work closely with the

 Stanford Dining identifies the top 9 major allergens that are contained in, or may have come in contact with, the foods served in the dining halls.
 Daily menus are published online and food labels identify ingredients and allergens at the point of service.
 Allergens we label across R&DE Stanford Dining include: Coconut, Egg, Milk, Fish, Sesame, Shellfish, Tree Nuts, Peanuts, Soy, Wheat.

 We work with each student individually to determine the dining strategy that best meets his or her dietary needs.
 The Food Allergies @Stanford support team includes the R&DE Stanford Dining nutritionists, chefs and managers who work together to ensure students with food allergies and dietary needs have an exceptional dining experience.
 For more information about the accommodations available and how to get support with your food allergy or special dietary need, view our Food Allergies @Stanford brochure or reach out to firstname.lastname@example.org.

-R&DE Stanford Dining offers a variety of dining options to accommodate the dietary needs of Stanford’s Muslim community.
+R&DE Stanford Dining offers a variety of food options to accommodate the dietary needs of Stanford’s Muslim community.
 All chicken served in the dining halls is certified halal and halal beef is also available on a rotating basis.
-We do not cook with alcohol in any of our recipes and we are conscious to avoid cross-contact of pork products in our dining halls.
-During Ramadan we provide Suhoor to-go boxes and Iftar meals in the dining halls to keep students well nourished while fasting.
+We do not cook with alcohol in any of our recipes and we are conscious to avoid cross-contact of pork products during food production.
+During Ramadan we will provide Suhoor to-go boxes and Iftar meals in the dining halls to keep students well-nourished while fasting.
 Students in any on-campus residence will have access to halal dining options from R&DE Stanford Dining.
 To learn more about halal dining, please contact firstname.lastname@example.org.